 A transit chart is always a comparison between the sky at the moment of your birth with the sky at a specific moment in time.

-Let’s say your birthday is January 1st 1070.
+Let’s say your birthday is January 1st 1970.
 This is your natal chart, and it never changes.
-However, a transit can be in any moment in time.
-You can look for transits on June 5th 1998, or October 10th 2017, basically any moment in time, in the past of future.
+However, a transit can be at any moment in time.
+You can look for transits on June 5th 1998, or October 10th 2017, basically at any moment in time, in the past or future.

 Below I will take you step by step through the process of reading transits, so that you learn how exactly the planetary transits are going to affect you.